yousef2342K/ESP8266-Temperature-and-Humidity-Monitoring-System/README.md

-Sure, here's a documentation for the provided ESP8266 code:

 ESP8266 Climate Control System Documentation Introduction
 This ESP8266 Climate Control System is designed to control relays, read temperature and humidity data from a DHT sensor, and send this data to a Python server for further processing or monitoring.